libcurl security considerations

 The libcurl project takes security seriously.
 The library is written with caution and precautions are taken to mitigate many kinds of risks encountered while operating with potentially malicious servers on the Internet.
 It is a powerful library, however, which allows application writers to make trade-offs between ease of writing and exposure to potential risky operations.
 If used the right way, you can use libcurl to transfer data pretty safely.

 Many applications are used in closed networks where users and servers can (possibly) be trusted, but many others are used on arbitrary servers and are fed input from potentially untrusted users.
 Following is a discussion about some risks in the ways in which applications commonly use libcurl and potential mitigations of those risks.
-It is by no means comprehensive, but shows classes of attacks that robust applications should consider.
+It is not comprehensive, but shows classes of attacks that robust applications should consider.
 The Common Weakness Enumeration project at https://cwe.mitre.org/ is a good reference for many of these and similar types of weaknesses of which application writers should be aware.

-If you use a command line tool (such as curl) that uses libcurl, and you give options to the tool on the command line those options can very likely get read by other users of your system when they use 'ps' or other tools to list currently running processes.
+If you use a command line tool (such as curl) that uses libcurl, and you give options to the tool on the command line those options can get read by other users of your system when they use 'ps' or other tools to list currently running processes.

 .netrc is a pretty handy file/feature that allows you to login quickly and automatically to frequently visited sites.
 The file contains passwords in clear text and is a real security risk.
-In some cases, your .netrc is also stored in a home directory that is NFS mounted or used on another network based file system, so the clear text password will fly through your network every time anyone reads that file!
+In some cases, your .netrc is also stored in a home directory that is NFS mounted or used on another network based file system, so the clear text password will fly through your network every time anyone reads that file.

 For applications that enable .netrc use, a user who manage to set the right URL might then be possible to pass on passwords.